jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 Timing of deduction
 (1) A deduction for interest payable by a person to the Commissioner under Part 7 of the Tax Administration Act 1994 is allocated to the income year in which the person's original assessment is made.
 This subsection is overridden by subsection (2).
 Assessment made in same year as liability arises
-(2) If the original assessment is made in the same tax year as that to which the income tax liability relates, the deduction is allocated to the following income year.
+(2) If the original assessment is made in the same tax year as that to which the assessed liability relates, the deduction is allocated to the following income year.
 Effect of amended assessment
 (3) If the Commissioner amends the person's assessment, a deduction for interest payable (or overpaid interest repayable) to the Commissioner as a result of the amended assessment is allocated to the income year following the income year in which the Commissioner issues the notice of amended assessment.
 This subsection does not apply in the circumstances described in subsection (4).
 Terminal amended assessment